singhsv13/PassGenerator/README.md

-# PassGenerator
+# Password Generator

+## Project Overview

-1. Developed a React-based app for secure password generation, utilizing React hooks for enhanced functionality.
+This web application is a secure password generator built with React.
+It offers customizable security settings, an intuitive user interface, and leverages React hooks for enhanced functionality.

-2. Implemented user-customizable settings for password complexity, offering one-click password generation with automatic clipboard copying.
+## Key Features

+- **Secure Password Generation**: Utilizes state-of-the-art technology for creating highly secure and random passwords.
+- **Customizable Complexity**: Offers user-friendly settings to determine password length, character types, and includes one-click password generation.
-3. Designed an intuitive and responsive user interface, optimizing the user experience for password generation.
+- **User-Friendly Interface**: Designed for an intuitive and responsive user experience.

-4. Demonstrated expertise in React and state management using React hooks, underlining proficiency in web app development.
+- **Technology Stack**: Built using React, showcasing proficiency in state management with React hooks.

+## Installation

+To run the application locally, follow these steps:

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Install dependencies using `npm install`.
+4. Run the app with `npm run dev`.

+## Technologies Used

+- React
+- React Hooks
+- Tailwind CSS

+## License

+Free to Copy and Learn.